VincentLanglet/Twig-CS-Fixer/README.md

 ### Standard

-By default, the generic standard is enabled with the twig coding standard rules and the following rules:
+By default, the twig-cs-fixer standard is enabled with the twig coding standard rules and the following rules:

  - `BlankEOFRule`: ensures that files end with one blank line.
  - `BlockNameSpacingRule`: ensure there is one space before and after block names.